-In this article we will look at the three biggest publicly traded book publishing companies: Scholastic (SCHL), John-Wiley & Sons (JW.A), and Pearson plc (PSO), which is the parent company of Random House.
+In this article we will look at the three biggest publicly traded book publishing stocks: Scholastic (SCHL), John-Wiley & Sons (JW.A), and Pearson plc (PSO), which is the parent company of Random House.

-All three of these companies pay dividends to shareholders, and are included in our list of 674 consumer cyclical stocks.
+All three of these companies pay dividends to shareholders, and are included in our list of all consumer cyclical stocks.

 The three stocks are ranked by estimated total returns over the coming five years.
 More data on each company is available through the Sure Analysis Research Database.